nstack-io/docs/docs/Features.md

 * Push provider (e.g.: Firebase, urban-airship)
 * Key: App key in fcm/ urban-airship
 * Message: included in the push notification
-* Succeeded: if the push was send or not
+* Succeeded: if the push was sent or not
 * Type (e.g: standard, friend-request, taxi-arrived)
 * UserID: The user ID used by the project
 * Relation: Similar to type but more general (e.g.: Booking, Company, ...)